Urchfont: Parish church

 There was a church at Urchfont, linked to St Mary's Abbey, Winchester from at least the early 13th century.
 The present church of St Michael and All Angels dates from the late 13th and early 14th centuries, although the chancel arch and the font are early 13th; the west tower is late 15th-century and has tall pinnacles.
 The six-bay chancel has fine vaulting with carved bosses, observed by Pevsner to be like the aisles of Bristol Cathedral; vaulting in the south porch is described by Historic England as exceptional.
 The aisles were re-roofed in 1631 and 1787, and restoration was carried out in 1864 and 1900.

 The eight bells include one which is possibly from the 14th century, and four from the 17th.
 Monuments include an aedicula for Thomas Ernle (d.
 1725) of Wedhampton and the tomb of Robert Tothill sculpted by Peter Scheemakers in 1753.

 There is stained glass by William Wailes, some dated 1852.
 The church was recorded as Grade I listed in 1962, and many of the monuments in the churchyard are Grade II listed, 18th-century chest tombs among them.

 Eastcott tithing was part of Urchfont ecclesiastical parish until it was transferred to the new parish of Easterton in 1874.
 The church at Stert was annexed to Urchfont as a chapelry in the early 13th century, and this relationship continued after Stert was made a civil parish in the late 19th century.
 Today the churches at Urchfont and Stert are served by the Cannings and Redhorn team ministry, alongside six others in nearby villages.

 Governance

-The village is in the 'Urchfont and the Cannings' electoral ward.
-This ward starts in the south at Easterton, stretches through Urchfont to end in the north at Bishops Cannings.
-The population of this ward taken at the 2011 census was 4,350.

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for all significant local government functions.